k8s-at-home/charts/charts/jackett/README.md

 # Jackett

-This is a helm chart for [Jackett](https://github.com/Jackett/Jackett) leveraging the [Linuxserver.io image](https://hub.docker.com/r/linuxserver/jackett/)
+This is a helm chart for [Jackett](https://github.com/Jackett/Jackett).

 ## TL;DR;